 The biggest difference between running an Amazon store and a Shopify store is traffic.

-With Amazon, it’s possible to get traffic (and as a result, sales) passively once you’re ranking high for a few keywords.
+With Amazon, it’s possible to get traffic (and as a result, sales) passively once you’re ranking high for a few keywords (How to rank for keywords on Amazon).
 Shopify, however, doesn’t have a marketplace and an audience as Amazon does.
 You’ve got to go out and get customers by yourself.

 The most common way to get in front of customers for ecommerce sellers is Facebook Ads.
-You can also use Google Shopping ads, Google Adwords, or other social media platforms (Pinterest, for example).
+You can also use Google Shopping ads, Google Ads, or other social media platforms (TikTok ads, for example).

 It is possible to get passive traffic to your store too, through Google SEO.
 This is a bit more complex and competitive though.
 It usually takes a lot of time to build up the assets you need to rank in google.